ImedAdel/pfe-report/main.md

 The world has been seeing a continuous shift to remote work since the internet boom in the early 2000s.
 The recent global pandemic instantly boosted the number of remote workers to unprecedented levels.
 On top of that, businesses have been gradually moving away from brick-and-mortar stores to online software-managed ones.
 Furthermore, client-side web apps and no-code web apps and websites have experienced a surge in the number of users.
 These factors uncovered a gap in the niche of easy-to-use collaborative data and content management software.

-## Preliminary study / product research
+## Preliminary study

-To better understand users' needs, we have to explore the existing solutions and their drawbacks.
+In order to better understand users' needs, we have to explore the existing solutions and their shortfalls.

 ### Existing solutions